Osmos-GT/slurm-tf-final-project/README.md

 Cd to ```packer``` dir.

 First export environment variables with Yandex credentials for Packer.
 For this you need the YC utility installed and set up.
 You also got to have a default subnet ```default-ru-central1-a``` for the build process to be successful.
-Or you may specify any existing subnet name in ```pkr_env_vars.sh``` file.
+Alternatively you may specify any existing subnet name in ```pkr_env_vars.sh``` file.

 ```
 source ./pkr_env_vars.sh